jorruior/witte_et_al_2021/README.md

 # witte_et_al_2021
 This folder contains the scripts used to generate the main output tables in the article 'A trans locus causes a ribosomopathy in hypertrophic hearts that affects mRNA translation in a protein length-dependent fashion' by Franziska Witte, Jorge Ruiz-Orera et al., currently accepted for publication in Genome Biology (2021).
 These scripts can be used to map RNA-seq and Ribo-seq datasets, and use these mapped files to predict QTLs and estimate heritability, as well as to call different categories of translated ORFs.
-This is the main output that was used to build the Figures and Results.
-For the rest of methods, the used public software and the chosen parameters are described in each Methods section of the publication.
+With the generated output, we generated all Figures and Results.
+For the rest of methods, the used public software and parameters are described in the Methods section.

-License: GNU General Public License

 **Mapping scripts:**